Skip to content

 CT scans are used to study areas of the body and the arms or legs.

+• Pelvis.
 A CT scan can look for problems of organs in the pelvis.
-For a woman, these include the uterus, ovaries, and fallopian tubes.
-For a man, the pelvic organs include the prostate gland and the seminal vesicles.
+These include the uterus, ovaries, fallopian tubes, prostate gland, and seminal vesicles.

 Other uses for a CT scan

-A CT scan may be used to make sure that a procedure is done correctly.
+A CT scan may be used to help do a procedure.
 For example, the doctor may use CT to guide a needle during a tissue biopsy or to guide the proper placement of a needle to drain an abscess.

 How To Prepare